jamesleocodes/jobApp/README.md

-# Job Application Email Processor & Dashboard
+# Job Application Tracker & Dashboard

 A powerful, automated solution for tracking and managing your job applications.
 This system automatically extracts job application information from your email inbox, stores it in a secure AWS RDS database, and presents it through an intuitive web dashboard.
 Perfect for job seekers who want to maintain a clear overview of their application status and history.